Skip to main content

 Key Themes Explored:

-- Katha Upanishad: A famous dialogue between the boy Nachiketa and Yama, the God of Death, on the secret of immortality.
+• Katha Upanishad: The famous dialogue between Nachiketa and the God of Death on immortality and the nature of the Self.

 How to Approach These Texts